WGLab/w4CSeq/README.md

 If you use command line tool to analyze data, output files are stored in the sub-directory you specified.
 The descriptions for important files are listed below.

 Tabular files:
-  1. **DISTAL_INTERACTION_SITES.bed**: This file contains all the restriction sites that have interacting signals covered.
+  1. **DISTAL_INTERACTION_SITES.bed**: This file contains all the restriction sites that have interaction signals covered.
 The first three columns characterize the location of a covered restriction site and the fourth column is the number of reads mapped there.
   2. **DISTAL_INTERACTION_SITES_pValue.bed**: This file contains the restriction sites with the fourth column representing the p-values after modeling.
   3. **DISTAL_INTERACTION_SITES_pValue_adjusted.bed**: This file contains the restrction sites with the fourth column representing the p-values adjusted using BH/FDR method.
   4. **positive_hits.bed**: This file contains the interacting sites with adjusted p-value less than specified significance threshold (e.g. 0.05).
+Note that sites within 1Mb range of bait region are not considered as they usually represent highly intense local interactions with extremely small p-values.
   5. **SIGNIFICANT_REGIONS.bed**: This file contains significant regions where neighbouring significant sites are close.
 (Each site is extended into a window with size of size_inter (trans) or size_intra (cis).
 Those sites with overlapping windows are merged into domains and boundaries of domains are documented.)

 Files for visualization in genome browsers: